“We’re not friends anymore,” he said from deep in the backseat. I was driving and couldn’t find him in the rearview mirror.

 “He hurt my feelings first,” he answered.

 “And then you said something mean,” I replied.
-“Mean words have a way of spreading.”
+“Mean words are contagious and have a way of spreading.”

 His brother yawned and fiddled with his backpack.
 Then our street was there, where it always is, waiting around the corner.
-As I turned I could see them both, each leaning against a window, one looking far and full of wonder, the other looking farther still, and his eyes were met in his reflection.
+As I turned I could see them both, each leaning against a window, one looking far and full of wonder, the other looking farther still, past the things that I could see and lost in his reflection.

 Then I showed them the spot where I had seen a vulture earlier in the day.